 Photo credit: Scott P. Yates | The Roanoke Times

 Amanda Kelly is an artist, miniaturist, and educator.
 She holds an MFA from Radford University and has degrees in Art History and Illustration from the Fashion Institute of Technology.
-She currently teaches at Radford University and Virginia Tech.
-Kelly’s award-winning artwork has been exhibited in various art galleries and museums, including the Var Gallery in Milwaukee, WI, and the Virginia Museum of Contemporary Art in Virginia Beach, VA.
-She has also been featured in Esquire’s article by Scott Huler, "Inside the Weird and Wonderful World of Miniatures,” and The Book of Mini by Kate Ünver.
+She currently teaches at the Fashion Institute of Technology.
+Kelly’s award-winning artwork has been exhibited in art galleries and museums nationwide, including the The Mini Time Machine Museum of Miniatures in Tuscon, AZ, and the Virginia Museum of Contemporary Art in Virginia Beach, VA.
+She has also been featured in Esquire, NPR, and The Book of Mini by Kate Ünver.
 Her commercial work includes creating miniature sets and content for clients like Coca-Cola, Netflix, and XBOX.
-Originally from New York, Amanda lives in Virginia with her wife and three cats.
+Amanda lives in Brooklyn with her wife and three cats.